 Tenerife

-Tenerife is the largest of the Canary Islands, located off the coast of Africa.
+Things To Do In Tenerife Canary Island, located off the coast of Africa.
 The island is a popular destination for families and couples, thanks to its pleasant climate and charming attractions.
 One of the top attractions in Tenerife is Mount Teide, a volcano that is also the highest point in Spain.
 The surrounding Teide National Park is a UNESCO World Heritage site and offers breathtaking views and unique landscapes.

 Tenerife is also famous for its beaches, some of which are considered among the best in Spain.
 Playa de las Teresitas, located in the north of the island, boasts golden sand and crystal clear waters.
 For a more secluded experience, head to Playa de Benijo, a black sandy beach located in a natural setting.